whilehak/OverTheWire/Bandit/Level 6.md

 ```
 find -size 1033c
 ```
-The manual page has detailed information about the argument.
+*-size* means that a file matching a specific size will be searched for.
+The c means bytes.
+The manual page has more detailed information.

+We see that one file matches this size.
+It is *./maybehere07/.file2*.
+Inside it, we have our password.

+Password: **DXjZPULLxYr17uwoI01bNLQbtFemEgo7**